 # the outcome Y = diverse.16S$bodysite # unique ID of each individual for multilevel analysis sample = diverse.16S$sample

 PCA allows for dimension reduction of the data and visualisation of diversity patterns in microbiome studies.
-Because we are dealing with proportions, the data are compositional and spurious results can arise if the data are not transformed into an Euclidean space.
-Therefore the Total Sum Scaling normalised data must be transformed using either ILR or CLR.
+Because we are dealing with compositional data, spurious results can arise if the data are not transformed into an Euclidean space.
+Therefore, we use CLR transformation , using the argument

 The PCA plot indicates that 2 components are sufficient to explain most of the variation in the data.

 You could test different log ratio transformations or use different types of normalisation, multilevel vs non multilevel to see the benefit of taking into account the repeated measures design in the PCA model.
-Our team favours the normalisation TSS followed by CLR transformation.
+Our team favours the CLR transformation.

 Supervised Analysis and Selection of Discriminative OTUs with sPLS-DA